 The Bhutanese refugees were very enthusiastic and optimistic about resettling in Canada.
 This is a very diverse group of men, women and children of all ages.
 They speak a variety of languages, and the adults have a range of employment skills.
 The first refugees to be resettled included the following:

 - survivors of violence and torture

 - refugees with medical needs such as speech and hearing impairments

 While only a handful of people already have family living in Canada, many speak English and it is not uncommon for the young adults to have secondary, and even post-secondary education.

 Following the interviews, refugees who are selected undergo medical, security and criminality checks, and those who meet all admissibility requirements will then be eligible for resettlement to Canada.
-Canada has also handed out information bulletins following each visit to the camps to explain the resettlement process.

 How you can help the Bhutanese

 Interested parties can sponsor and help integrate Bhutanese refugees into our communities through the Private Sponsorship of Refugees Program.